Ignotus/theano-word2vec/README.md

 ## Deviations

 * Support of batch training.
-Padding by UNK tokens at the beginning and at the end of sentences has made it possible.
+Padding by UNK tokens at the beginning and at the end of sentences has made it possible
-* AdaGrad gradient update.
+* AdaGrad gradient update
 * The corpus is separated into two parts.
-10% is used for validation.
+10% is used for validation
+* L2 regularization
+* ReLU activation unit for hidden layers

 ## Dependencies